surifirstpin/biplus_documentation/docs/Visualization.md

-## 9 different chart types
+## 9 different chart type

-      Bi+ enables you to explore the data
+Bi+ enables you to visuali

 ## Legend On/Off ability